Bernedoodle vs Bernese Mountain Dog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bernedoodle has a typical lifespan of 12-18 years, while Bernese Mountain Dog lives approximately 6-8 years.
 Health profiles differ significantly between these dogs.
-Bernedoodle is predisposed to Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Bernedoodle is predisposed to joint and skeletal conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bernese Mountain Dog faces its own health challenges including Cancer, Orthopedic Issues, Other Conditions.
 Bernedoodle has 2 documented predispositions compared to 3 for Bernese Mountain Dog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health